arogozhnikov/arogozhnikov.github.io/_posts/2020-02-01-93-percent-of-readers.markdown

 - Average income increased by N%
 - X is clinically shown to improve attentiveness by nearly 20%.
 - Our support resolves N% of issues within 12 hours
-- Average price on the market is ...
-- New display can show N billion colors!
+- This display can show N billion colors!
 - X fights disease symptoms 50% faster then other medications
 - University rankings, school rankings &mdash; what's this they compare?
 Why formulae are readjusted each year?
 - etc.